Soni-DevOps/AWS-CICD-Project/README.md

 - Commit and push your changes to the branch configured in your AWS CodePipeline.
 - Head over to the AWS CodePipeline console and navigate to your pipeline.
 - You should see the pipeline automatically kick off as soon as it detects the changes in your repository.
-- Sit back and relax while AWS CodePipeline takes care of the rest.
-It will fetch the latest code, trigger the build process with AWS CodeBuild, and deploy the application if you configured the deployment stage.
+- AWS CodePipeline will fetch the latest code, trigger the build process with AWS CodeBuild, and deploy the application if you configured the deployment stage.